pedantix/Vapor-Docker-Compose/README.md

 ## Usage - with sample project

+1. `vapor update` # install the packages
+2. `docker-compose  build` # build the docker containers
-1. `docker-compose up** # starts the containers
+3. `docker-compose up` # starts the containers
-2. navigate to localhost:4040 # expose ngrok urls
+4. navigate to localhost:4040 # expose ngrok urls
-3. click on ngrok link to have access to your local docker
+5. click on ngrok link to have access to your local docker

 ## Usage - with your project